NOAA-EMC/NCEPLIBS-grib_util/docs/user_guide.md

 ## Introduction

-A collection of NCEP grib related utilities.
+The NCEPLIBS-grib_util project contains a collection of NCEP grib related utilities.
 This is related to the [NCEPLIBS](https://github.com/NOAA-EMC/NCEPLIBS) project.

 The utilities: